dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 The status of the UAV are published following our message type together with the [odometry](http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html) message type.

-You can find the topic you want by `rostopic list` and query the data inside using either `rostopic echo [topic name]` or subscribe to the topic by your own ROS node.
+You can find the topic you want by `rostopic list` and query the data inside using either `rostopic echo [topic name]` OR subscribe to the topic by your own ROS node.

 ##What You Can Expect
 * You can learn how to use ROS to wrap the DJI SDK API Library and use it as a ROS service.